 Our net sales in 2018 are expected to increase compared to 2017, primarily due to the impact of pricing, acquisition-related sales and improved net sales volumes.
-Income from operations and net income are expected to be above 2017 levels due to higher net sales as well as margin improvements.
+Income from operations and net income are expected to be above 2017 levels due to the impact of higher net sales as well as margin improvement.